PitPietro/pitpietro.github.io/_posts/linux/terminal/2020-07-20-work-with-files-and-directories.md

 It creates a reference in place of a "copy".
 To create a symbolic link, you need to **-s** flag. `cd Documents && echo "I am a dog" > dog.txt` to create a file called *dog.txt*.<br>
 Create a symbolic link: `ln -s dog.txt symbolic_dog.txt`.
 The changes to the are reflected to both the files.
 Moreover, if you delete or change directory to *dog.txt*, *symbolic_dog.txt* will not be able to reference its content anymore: the symbolic link will break.

-## List - ls
+## List files and directories - ls
 `ls` lists all the files and folders placed in the current directory.
 You can add several flags and combine them to get a more complex output.<br>

+### -a
+Lists the hidden files and folders.
+The elements who starts with a period `.` are hidden by default (`.idea` folder, `.git` file and so on).

+### -F
+Appends a character (`/`, `@` or `*`) to each listed element.
+It will tells the element type:
+- `/`: Directory
+- `@`: Link (the file that follows `->` is the link target)
+- `*`: Executable
+- If there's no character, the element is a file

+### -l
+The *long format* flag display several information about each element:
+1. permissions
+2. number of links
+3. owner name
+4. group name
+5. Number of bytes in the element
+6. last modification time
+7. element name

+For a more detailed explanation of *permission* meaning, read my article about [change permission to a file](https://pitpietro.github.io/terminal/change-permission-to-files/)

+### -R
-- `ls -R` lists files and folders recursively, like the `tree` command but a bit more confusing
+Lists files and folders recursively, like the `tree` command but a bit more complex.

-- `ls -a` lists also the hidden files and folders (the once who starts with a dot).
-- `ls -l` prints some information about the elements.
-- `ls -la` (or `ls -al`) prints some information about all the elements.
+### -t
+Sort elements by modification time: newest first.

 For a more detailed view of the **ls** flags, see [gnu.org - ls](https://www.gnu.org/software/coreutils/manual/html_node/ls-invocation.html).